 - 1. In reverse sequential order (as indicated on the heat sink), loosen the seven captive screws that secure the heat sink to the system board. - 2.
 Lift the heat sink off the system board.

-Installing the heat sink
+Installing the heat sink - for computers with discrete graphics card

 If you are replacing a component, remove the existing component before performing the installation procedure.

 CAUTION: Incorrect alignment of the heat sink can damage the system board and processor.